MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AssetId** - Asset ID of the app

 - **ErrorCode** - Total time spent

+- **IsArm64** - indicates if the add-in activation is happening on an application emulated on an ARM64 device

 - **IsAugmentationScenario** – indicates if the augmentation loop is responsible for initializing the Office Solutions Framework control